GrinonBarrett/Taksidos/Core Rules/Creatures/Arbreberakhor.md

 **Web**: The arbreberakhor is capable of producing up to 3 yards of web a day.
 This web functions as rope with a weight of .2 pound per yard and strength 400. *The web is resistant to natural degradation*.

-**Spectral Burst**: The arbreberakhor can cast wyrdings, but only knows the Spectral Busrt spell.
+**Spectral Burst**: The arbreberakhor can cast wyrdings, but only knows the Spectral Burst spell.

 **Innate Light**: *The arbreberakhor emits light like a torch, but cannot see the light it produces itself*.